gnewman112/a-chess-engine/README.md

 ## Suggestions / Improvements

-If anyone who has made it here has any suggestions or improvements, please email the to me at ContactGregNewman@gmail.com
+If anyone who has made it here has any suggestions or improvements, please email them to me at ContactGregNewman@gmail.com

 ## Built With